RichOrElse/query_delegator/README.md

 # QueryDelegator

-Write composable and table agnostic query objects for ActiveRecord scopes.
-Move query code from ActiveRecord models to query objects, because database query code do not belong in the model.
+Write composable and table agnostic query objects for Active Record scopes.
+Move query code from `ActiveRecord` models into query objects, because database query code do not belong in the model.

 ## Installation